sunlightpolicy/opendatapoliciesstatic/_documents/milwaukee-wi-2016-07-14.md

 safety or welfare to an extent that is greater than the potential public benefit of publishing that data.

-h. ”Publishable data” means data which is not protected or sensitive and which has been prepared for release to the public.
+h. <span class="def-public">”Publishable data” means data which is not protected or sensitive and which has been</span>
+<span class="def-public">prepared for release to the public.</span>

 General Policy